mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 # Network configuration

 Warewulf allows configuring multiple network interfaces for the compute nodes.
-You can add another network interface for example for infiniband using the
+Therefore, you can add another network interface for example for infiniband using the
 command:
 ```
 wwctl node set node01 --netname infininet -I 172.16.17.101 --netdev ib0 --mtu 9000 --type infiniband